-Click and share:
+Click & share:

-But it is not only with video streaming that businesses need to deal in their networks.
+But it is not only with video streaming that companies need to deal on their networks.
 During the last Olympic Games in 2008, There were about 100 millions of Facebook users, and now that number is close to a billion.
-There Will Be, literally, tens of thousands of fan pages on Facebook showing up and being accessed from around the world – many through enterprise networks.
-The Jamaican athlete Usain Bolt has more than 7 millions of fans on your Facebook page, While the football player Neymar is competing with Usain about 5.8 millions of fans.
+There Will Be, literally, tens of thousands of fan pages on Facebook showing up and being accessed from around the world – many through corporate networks.
+The Jamaican athlete Usain Bolt has more than 7 millions of fans on your Facebook page, While the football player Neymar is contending with Usain about 5.8 millions of fans.
 And there are also Twitter, that grew from 6 million to 140 millions of users since the Beijing Olympics.
-While a message 140 is not nothing in terms of data in an enterprise network, multiply by thousands and add a link to an inspirational video, cool or funny on YouTube, and the tweet seemingly harmless suddenly becomes a nightmare for managers of corporate network.
+While a message 140 is not nothing in terms of data in an enterprise network, multiply that by thousands and add a link to an inspirational video, cool or funny on YouTube, and the tweet seemingly harmless suddenly becomes a nightmare for managers of corporate network.

 The Olympic Games are one of the biggest and best competitions in the world, e um grande entertainment para todos, but also represent a challenge of Olympic proportions of productivity for businesses unprepared for the attack to their networks.